Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 Towny can be turned off in a world in-game.
 While standing in a world type `/townyworld toggle usingtowny`.
 Other toggles:

+-   usingtowny - Turns towny off in a world.
 -   claimable - Whether townblocks can be claimed by mayors in this world.
 -   pvp - Whether PVP is on in the world.
 -   forcepvp - Used to force pvp on in towns.
 -   friendlyfire - Used to turn friendlyfire on or off.
+-   explosion - Used to toggle explosions off/on in the wilderness.
--   explosion - Used to force explosions on in towns.
+-   forceexplsion - Used to force explosions on in towns.
+-   fire - Used to toggle fire off/on in the wilderness.
--   fire - Used to force firespread on in towns.
+-   forcefire - Used to force firespread on in towns.
 -   townmobs - Used to turn off mobremoval in all towns.
+Restricted mobs are listed in the [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml) at `town_mob_removal_entities`.
-Restricted mobs are listed in the [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml).
+-   worldmobs - Toggles mobremoval over the entire world.
+Restricted mobs are listed in the [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml) at `world_mob_removal_entities`.
--   worldmobs - Toggles mobremoval in the wilderness.
-Restricted mobs are listed in the [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml).
+-   wildernessmobs - Toggles mobremoval in the wilderness.
+Restricted mobs are listed in the [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml) at `wilderness_mob_removal_entities`.
--   usingtowny - Turns towny off in a world.

 -   revertunclaim - toggles the revert-on-unclaim setting for that world.
 -   revertentityexpl - toggles the revert-on-explosion (caused by entity explosions) in the wilderness setting for that world.
 -   revertblockexpl - toggles the revert-on-explosion (caused by block explosions) in the wilderness setting for that world.
+-   plotcleardelete - toggles the ability of players to use `/plot clear` in plots they own.
+-   warallowed - toggles whether event war is allowed in the world.

 ------------------------------------------------------------------------